JonmarCorpuz/SecondBrain/Networking - Routing.md

 * The routing table isn't automatically updated (If an interface goes down, the route will still remain in the routing table)

+## Floating Static Route

 ## Dynamic Routing

 * Routers form adjacencies with adjacent routers to advertise and exchange information about the routes they know to other routers and vice-versa
 * If multiple routes to a destination are learned, the router will determine which route is superior and will add it to the routing table (The superior route is the one with the lower metric)
 * The routing table is automatically updated (If an interface goes down, the router removes the route from the routing table and replaces it with the next best route if there's one)
+* Metrics are used to compare routes that are learned via the same routing protocol

 ### Interior Gateway Protocol